 Students must complete at least 45 graduate credits from the following areas:

-Upon completion of course work and thesis requirements, master's students will graduate with a major in Environmental Science, and would also qualify for a minor in Environmental Sciences.
-Students pursuing a master of science may also have the option to pursue other, existing minors relevant to environmental science.
+Upon completion of course work and thesis (or non-thesis) requirements, master's students will graduate with a major in Environmental Sciences, and would also qualify for a minor in Environmental Sciences.
+Students pursuing a master of science may also have the option to pursue other, existing minors relevant to environmental sciences.

 To encourage the development of interdisciplinary graduate study programs, guidelines for course selection are flexible.
-In addition to the ES Graduate core courses, students must complete courses that constitute an area of concentration (or track).
+In addition to the environmental sciences graduate core courses, students must complete methods and numerical skills courses and courses that constitute a science area of concentration (or track).